wangywUST/wangywust.github.io/Course/lecture_6.md

 **Disadvantages:**

-- Requires careful tuning of \( p \) to balance diversity and coherence.
+- Requires careful tuning of $p$ to balance diversity and coherence.

 ### 2.4 Temperature Scaling